transcom/mymove/docs/adr/0064-designing-semantic-api-endpoints.md

 - ➕ RESTful APIs are easier to maintain than RPC-style APIs.
 - ➕ Leaving the API as is allows the API to follow standard MilMove patterns.
     This reduces the amount of onboarding and confusion for new team members.
+- ➖ RESTful APIs are not as self-documenting as RPC-style APIs.
+We currently can't express certain operations (e.g. certain fields **must** be set) with a single generic endpoint with Swagger/Open API.
 - ➖ More work is necessary from Roci content designers.
 - ➖ More documentation is necessary to outline the necessary steps to perform logical semantic steps from both Roci engineers and designers.